awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 **%Z**
 Time zone, for example `PST`
 **%z**
 Time zone, expressed as the offset between the local time zone and UTC\.
 For example, `-0700`\.
+Only this format is supported\.
+For example, `-07:00` is not a valid format\.
       + **multi\_line\_start\_pattern** – Specifies the pattern for identifying the start of a log message\.
 A log message is made of a line that matches the pattern and any following lines that don't match the pattern\.

         If you omit this field, multi\-line mode is disabled, and any line that begins with a non\-whitespace character closes the previous log message and starts a new log message\.

         If you include this field, you can specify `{timestamp_format}` to use the same regular expression as your time stamp format\.
 Otherwise, you can specify a different regular expression for CloudWatch Logs to use to determine the start lines of multi\-line entries\.
       + **encoding** – Specified the encoding of the log file so that it can be read correctly\.
 If you specify an incorrect coding, there might be data loss because characters than cannot be decoded are replaced with other characters\.

         The default is utf\-8\.
 Below are all possible values:

          `ascii, big5, euc-jp, euc-kr, gbk, gb18030, ibm866, iso2022-jp, iso8859-2, iso8859-3, iso8859-4, iso8859-5, iso8859-6, iso8859-7, iso8859-8, iso8859-8-i, iso8859-10, iso8859-13, iso8859-14, iso8859-15, iso8859-16, koi8-r, koi8-u, macintosh, shift_jis, utf-8, utf-16, windows-874, windows-1250, windows-1251, windows-1252, windows-1253, windows-1254, windows-1255, windows-1256, windows-1257, windows-1258, x-mac-cyrillic`
 + The **windows\_events** section specifies the type of Windows events to collect from servers running Windows Server\.
 It includes the following fields:
   + **collect\_list** – Required if **windows\_events** is included\.
 Specifies the types and levels of Windows events to be collected\.
 Each log to be collected has an entry in this section, which can include the following fields:
     + **event\_name** – Specifies the type of Windows events to log\.
 Possible values include `System`, `Security`, and `Application`\.
 This field is required for each type of Windows event to log\.
     + **event\_levels** – Specifies the levels of event to log\.
 You must specify each level to log\.
 Possible values include `INFORMATION`, `WARNING`, `ERROR`, and `SUCCESS`\.
 This field is required for each type of Windows event to log\.
     + **log\_group\_name** – Required\.
 Specifies what to use as the log group name in CloudWatch Logs\.
     + **log\_stream\_name** – Optional\.
 Specifies what to use as the log stream name in CloudWatch Logs\.
 As part of the name, you can use `{instance_id}`, `{hostname}`, `{local_hostname}`, and `{ip_address}` as variables within the name\. `{hostname}` retrieves the hostname from the EC2 metadata, while `{local_hostname}` uses the hostname from the network configuration file\.

       If you omit this field, the default of `{instance_id}` is used\.
 A log stream is created automatically if it does not already exist\.
+    + **event\_format** – Optional\.
+Specifies the format to use when storing Windows events in CloudWatch Logs\. `xml` uses the XML format as in Windows Event Viewer\. `text` uses legacy CloudWatch Logs agent format\.
 + **log\_stream\_name** – Required\.
 Specifies the default log stream name to be used for any logs or Windows events that do not have individual log stream names defined in their entry in **collect\_list**\.

 The following is an example of a `logs` section: